abe-winter/module-example-cpp/README.md

 - Target x86 only.
 Switch to a github runner (`uses: ubuntu-latest`) and remove arm64 from `strategy: matrix` in build.yml
 - Build on an arm emulator using QEMU with the docker/build-push-action, per [instructions here](https://github.com/docker/build-push-action#git-context).
 This will be slow (~5x slower than native)
 - Set up cross compilation (but this will be a project)

+For more instructions about how to deploy your fork, see the [fork instructions](https://github.com/viam-labs/python-example-module#forking-this-repo) in the Python example module.

 ## Troubleshooting